jeffreyquicken/Buhlman-ZH-L16/README.md

 # Buhlman-ZH-L16

-Python implmentation of the Buhlman ZH-L16 diving decompression algorithm.
+Python implementation of the Buhlman ZH-L16 diving decompression algorithm.